fabulias/weather-api/README.md

 **Notes:**

 - Error responses follow standard HTTP status codes with JSON error messages.
-- Specific data details may vary depending on implementation.
 - Authentication and authorization might be required for certain endpoints.